 Benefits of Whole Prey

-Whole prey tends to be less popular in the raw feeding world as it is usually harder to source and is definitely not for the faint of heart.
-But whole prey is a great addition to a fresh food diet as it adds variety, fiber, enrichment, and more.
+Whole prey tends to be less popular in the raw feeding world as it is usually harder to source and is not for the faint of heart.
+But whole prey is an excellent addition to a fresh food diet as it adds variety, fiber, enrichment, and more.

 Whole prey is the whole prey or the whole intact animal.
-Intact means what the animal would look like if it were freshly killed (see image above).
-The animal fed includes the fur/feathers, head, feet, intestines, etc.
+Intact means what the animal would look like if it were freshly killed.
+The animal fed includes the skin, fur/feathers, head, feet, intestines, etc.

 Whole prey does not mean feeding a live animal to your pet.
 It is feeding an already deceased animal.
 Live feeding is NOT whole prey feeding.
 Animals that are used as whole prey should be humanely killed before feeding.

 Whole prey includes the skin, fur, blood, organs, and more in one neatly wrapped animal bento body box.
 This means those small prey animals such as rabbits and quail count as a whole balanced meal!
 Smaller whole prey animals pretty much meet all the NRC guidelines except iodine (kelp) and vitamin E (depends on the quality).
 The nutrients not found in whole prey can be balanced over time.

 Feeding whole prey also gives your animal excess to all the organs in the body, not just two at a time like the ratio DIY diet.
 This means brain, eyes, liver, kidneys, pancreas, ovaries or testicles, spleen, and thymus.
 This does not mean that feeding only two organs is bad but highlights the variety that whole prey gives.

 Additionally, whole prey is a great source of insoluble fiber due to the fur and feathers.
 Insoluble fiber is not enzymatically digested, does not dissolve in water, and ferments in the colon making it useful for bulking up the stool.